-Tallow and ghee can both be used in cooking and grilling as an oil or fat substitute.
+Tallow and ghee can be used in cooking and grilling as an oil or fat substitute.

-We’ve consulted our cooking and grilling masters to give you the best breakdown of the differences between the two.
+We’ve consulted our cooking and grilling masters to give you the best breakdown of the differences between tallow vs ghee.

-Cooking with fats, including grilling and smoking, is a way to crisp up the outer layers of the food you are cooking while retaining succulent juices inside the food.
+Cooking with raw fat, including grilling and smoking, is a way to crisp up the outer layers of the savory foods you are cooking while retaining succulent juices inside the food.

-Tallow and ghee can be used in this application, and you may be surprised regarding the health benefits of these fats.
+You can use tallow and ghee in this application, and you may be surprised by the health benefits of these fats.

 What Are The Differences Between Tallow And Ghee?

-Tallow and ghee are not new ingredients.
+Both ghee and tallow are not new ingredients.
 They have been used for centuries before modern vegetable oils and fats.

 We will begin by looking at where these two products come from since this may influence some people’s dietary preferences.

 Where Does Tallow Come From?